muguira-james/muguira-james.github.io/source/_posts/A-message-queue-racket-part-2.md

 This is the 2nd post in this series.
 We are exploring building a message queue using Racket.
 The message queue is a program that provides an API to store and retrieve messages.
 It organizes messages on topics and each topic has a queue associated with it.

-We are using Racket?s web stack to provide the web interface, a Racket hash-table to provide the topics and a Racket data/queue to provide the queues for storing messages.
+We are using Racket's web stack to provide the web interface, a Racket hash-table to provide the topics and a Racket data/queue to provide the queues for storing messages.
 Racket provides a nice JSON library for handling JSON.

 In the first installment of this [series]( https://muguira-james.github.io/2021/10/13/A-message-Queue-in-Racket/), we described the scaffolding for the application.
-The application at this point exposes an API with 1 method in it: ?hello?, which just provides a string with the date and time embedded when you call it.
-We will define more data structures and 2 more API calls in this article.
+The application at this point exposes an API with 1 method in it: 'hello', which just provides a string with the date and time embedded when you call it.
+We will define more data structures and 1 more API call in this article.

 So far, our backend architecture defines a front door and a middle layer.
 The front door code hides the web mechanics of handling http requests.
-It dispatches to our simple ?hello?
-API method.
-Let?s extend that to expose the dispatching.
+It dispatches to our simple 'hello' API method.
+Let's extend that to expose the dispatching.
 Once we have the dispatch code exposed, we can further extend to add the various API calls that finish off the application.
 The last line of the application called the web server start up code and established the ports, URLs and other items needed to make our sever.
 Our extensions follow:

 ```
 #lang racket